ohnoitsalobo/sound-reactive-esp32/README.md

 This code was all written (and/or copied) in Notepad++, and compiled in PlatformIO.
 It _should_ would right out of the box.
 **Should**.

+I originally wrote this program for my [sound-reactive speaker lights](https://www.instagram.com/p/BvR3FLChP0C/).

+Later on I incorporated some code from [a previous MIDI LED project](https://www.instagram.com/p/BZefjNADfg1/) to make it MIDI-responsive, with some modifications to make it work over WiFi.
+Network MIDI is natively supported by Mac, and can be added Windows by installing [rtpMIDI](https://www.tobias-erichsen.de/software/rtpmidi.html).

+Finally, I recently switched from the regular ESP32 Server code to AsyncServer, and learned how to run the audio analysis routine (FFT) on the secondary ESP32 processor, freeing up the primary core to run the LEDs independently.

+___

 1) Install necessary libraries.

+Make sure you have the latest [Arduino Core for ESP32](https://github.com/espressif/arduino-esp32) installed.

 - [FastLED](https://github.com/FastLED/FastLED)